Main focus > WEEE / Electrical (waste) equipment

 Every electrical appliance that falls within the scope of the Electrical and Electronic Equipment Act (ElektroG) can be assigned to one of the 6 categories shown below (Figure).

 There are myriad details and interpretations to consider in order to properly capture the obligation.
-Contact us now to not only stay up to date on all changes to the topic of electrical and waste electrical equipment (ElektroG), but also to ensure legally compliant fulfillment of your obligations.
+Get in touch with us now to not only stay up to date on all changes relating to electrical and electronic equipment (ElektroG), but also to ensure that your obligations are fulfilled in accordance with the law.

 Benefit from our Europe-wide and global networks and expertise.